yjkindex/zhihu-publisher-vscode/README.md

-# zhihu-publisher-vscode README
+# vscode-zhihu-publisher README

-This is the README for extension "zhihu-publisher-vscode".
+This is the README for extension "vscode-zhihu-publisher".

 ## Features